magda-io/magda-region-mappings/README.md

 ```

 Here:
-- under `regionSources` section, you can specify one or more region mapping files.
+- under `regionSources` section, you can specify one or more region files.
 The keys (e.g. `COUNTRY`, `OFFSHORE_TERRITORIES` and  `SA4` etc) are used as the `regionType` of the regions imported into search index by indexer module.
-- For the each of the mapping file entry, the following config fields are available:
+- For the each of the file entry, the following config fields are available:
-  - `url`: the url of region mapping file.
+  - `url`: the url of region file.
 Only support http/https URLs.
   - `idField`: Which field of the `properties` object of the region in geojson file should be used as the `id` of the imported region.
   - `nameField`: Which field of the `properties` object of the region in geojson file should be used as the `name` of the imported region.
   - `shortNameField`: (optional) which field of the `properties` object should be used as region `shortName`.